CHN-beta/ovito/doc/manual/advanced_topics/clone_pipeline.rst

   :align: left

 The horizontal line labeled :guilabel:`Pipeline branch` indicates that the part below the line is shared by the current pipeline with other pipelines in the same scene.
-Inserting, removing or changing modifiers below this line is thus going to affect also these other pipelines.
+Inserting, removing, or changing modifiers below this line is thus going to affect also these other pipelines.

 Some of the list entries in the pipeline editor are rendered using an italic font.
-OVITO uses the italic font to indicate that an object is shared between two or more pipelines.
+OVITO uses italic font to indicate that an object is shared between two or more pipelines.
 The `Assign color` modifier, for example, was cloned using mode `Share`.
 Thus, it is part of both the original pipeline and the cloned pipeline.
 Changing the color parameter of the `Assign color` modifier will thus trigger a recomputation